About this service

 More Information

-Our model of mentoring aims to build a positive friendship between a young person and their mentor and has been proven to support the development of physical and emotional well being and resilience building.
+Our model of mentoring aims to build a positive friendship between a young person and their mentor and has been proven to support the development of physical and emotional wellbeing and resilience building.

 For a young person to build effective and supportive relationships, it is important that contact is both frequent and long term.
 Research has shown that for young people, the most significant impact of a mentoring relationship occurs after 12 months.
 Therefore, we ask our volunteers to commit to meeting their young mentee on three weekends out of four, for at least two years.